wavemaker/docs/learn/how-tos/create-prefab-using-d3-library-datamaps.md

 }
 ```

-- Prefab is ready for use.
+- Now, the Prefab should be ready for use.

-## DataMaps Prefab Usage - Adding Dataset
+### Publish the Prefab

 1. Save and **Publish** the Prefab.
 2. You can set the version for the Prefab and Publish it.
-Know more about publishing Prefabs from [here](/learn/app-development/custom-widgets/custom-widgets/#publishing-prefabs).
+For more information about publishing Prefabs, see [Publish Prefab](/learn/app-development/custom-widgets/creating-prefabs/#publish-prefab).
 3. The Prefab will be available for use across the Projects.
-You can see the entry in the Artefacts list from the Developer Utilities on the [Project Workspace](/learn/app-development/wavemaker-overview/product-walkthrough/#project-workspace) and in the Widget Toolbox of any Project within your workspace.
+You can see the entry in the [Artefacts](/learn/assets/artefacts_access.png) list and in the Widget Toolbox of any Project within your workspace.

+## Using the DataMaps Prefab

-4. Open the project where you want to incorporate the Datamap Prefab created earlier
+1. Open the project where you want to include the Datamaps Prefab which you created.
-5. You will find the Prefab entry in the Prefab toolbox
+2. You can find the new Prefab in the **Prefabs** section.

 [![](/learn/assets/datamap_toolbar.png)](/learn/assets/datamap_toolbar.png)

-6. Drag and drop the Prefab onto the canvas and set the height to 500px.
+3. Drag and drop the Prefab onto the canvas and set the height to auto and width to 100%.
-7. Add the dataset variable.

-#### Dataset
+4. Set the scope as World or India.

+### Adding the Data

-For the dataset, create a variable as per requirement ( Ex : crud/ web service/ model).
-Here we are using a model variable derived from a web service variable.
+To add the Dataset, create a variable.
+For example, you can create a CRUD variable, add a Web Service, or create a model variable.
+For this example, we are using a model variable derived from a web service variable.
+For more information to add variable, see [Variable](/learn/app-development/variables/variables).
-As an example you can use the following :

-For world map:
+#### Example data

+**Data for World map**

 ```json
 [